HaZdula/SPADE/README.md

 ## Directory /original

-Contains code to test and compare performance between implemenatations and to convert dataset to other formats.
+Contains code to test original implementantion using pycspade wrapper and to convert dataset to pycspade supported fromat <https://pypi.org/project/pycspade/>.

 ## Results

 To shorten computation time test were performed on first 50 rows.
+Results were shortened to maximum sequence length of 2 for simpler comparison and because original implementation does not mine longer sequences.

 ### Original implementation